raspberrypilearning/rainbow-run/en/quiz1/question_2.md

 legend: Question 2 of 3
 ---

-A code club creator has changed the transform **position** and **rotation** values of their main camera.
+A creator has changed the transform **position** and **rotation** values of their main camera.
 They now want to change their view in the Scene to match the view of the camera.
 Which option should they choose?

 --- choices ---